xingliuUT/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ##### Normalization

-As a second step, I normalized the image data because ...
+As a second step, I normalized the image data because after greyscaling, each pixel has value between 0 and 255.
+After normalization, value is between 0 and 1.

+##### One-hot encoding

+I use one-hot encoding to convert the labels from one vector of values 0 to 42 into a sparse matrix.

-##### Random Blocks
+##### Augmentation

-I decided to generate additional data because ...
+I wrote up code to generate additional data because ...

 To add more data to the the data set, I used the following techniques because ...